lkirkwood/netdox/docs/data.md

 + updated data: Full redis key of the updated data.
 + create report: ID of the created report.
 + updated network mapping: unimplemented.

-## Last Modified Time
-+ Key: `last-modified`
-+ Type: `hash`
-+ Notes: Keys in this hash are any key in the data layer.
-The value is a ISO8601 UTC datetime - the last date/time that key was modified.

 # DNS